abnair2016/spring-camel/README.md

 }
 ```

-_PersonRowMapper_ is a util class to map each row from the resulset from the database to a _Person_ object.
+_PersonRowMapper_ is a util class to map each row from the resultset from the database to a _Person_ object.

 #### src/main/java/com/demo/util/PersonRowMapper.java
 ```java